 Brown did attempt to save himself after he realized he said Massachusetts.
 He made a valiant effort to pivot and say that he’s been all over New England fundraising, perhaps giving him cover on why he’d be confused.
 However, it is still problematic for him as he has to try to appeal to voters in New Hampshire and convince them that he isn’t just a carpetbagger using their state as a springboard back to Washington.
 Considering that he ran twice in three years for the Senate in Massachusetts, and also considered running for governor there, it will be tough to run away from the notion that this is just a contrived, calculated move by him to get back in public office.

-If Brown moves forward with his campaign to challenge Sheehan, he won’t be alone.
+If Brown moves forward with his campaign to challenge Shaheen, he won’t be alone.
 Former Republican Senator Bob Smith has stated that he plans on running as well.
 While Smith has been regarded as something as a joke for years now, he still might pose a decent challenge in a Republican primary for Brown, especially considering that he actually served in the Senate from New Hampshire in the past.
-Obviously Smith’s campaign will hit Brown on him being from Massachusetts (though Smith actually tried to run for office in Florida twice) and if Brown gets past Smith, Sheehan will definitely take him to task about it.
+Obviously Smith’s campaign will hit Brown on him being from Massachusetts (though Smith actually tried to run for office in Florida twice) and if Brown gets past Smith, Shaheen will definitely take him to task about it.